goloveychuk/ZeroMQ/README.md

 ## Dependency

-**SwiftZMQ** requires ZeroMQ version 4.2 to be installed.
+**ZeroMQ** requires 0mq version 4.1.2 to be installed.
 The easiest way on Mac OS X is through brew.

 ```
-> brew install zeromq --with-libsodium --HEAD
+> brew install zeromq --with-libsodium
 ```

 ## Community